vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 #### Create VCH Wizard

-You can disable client certificate verification in two ways:

-- To use a custom server certificate or to configure an automatically generated server certificate, enter the server certificate settings and set the **Client Certificates** switch to the gray OFF position.
+To disable client certificate verification, set the **Client Certificates** switch to the gray OFF position.
+You must still either upload a custom server certificate or configure an automatically generated server certificate.

-- To use an automatically generated server certificate without configuring any server certificate settings, set the **Enable secure access to this VCH** switch at the top of the page to the gray OFF position.
+**NOTE**: In vSphere Integrated Containers 1.3.0 the client certificate options appear at the bottom of the Security page of the Create Virtual Container Host wizard.
+From version 1.3.1 onwards, they appear at the top of the page.

 #### vic-machine Option